I have to admit, making a list of 10 new things to try was one of the best things I’ve done for myself in a long time!

-In a truly serendipitous turn of events, the rep for Erin Condren emailed me just days after I started lusting after I Heart Organizing's daily planner.
-I was incredibly motived by the way Jennifer was using her daily planner, and I was thrilled to receive a personalized Erin Condren 2011 Life Planner of my very own!
+In a lucky turn of events, the rep for Erin Condren planners emailed me just days after I started researching other daily planners, and I was thrilled to receive a personalized Erin Condren Life Planner of my very own!

 I have to admit, I haven’t fully mastered the all-encompassing uses of my daily planner, but it’s definitely helping me centralize our schedule and work towards nailing down a daily routine that works for us.
 Here are some ways I’m using my daily planner: